 The Brittany Spaniel is a top-notch bird dog that is a tireless hunter of waterfowl and upland game.
 The breed got its start in France.
 Selective breeding honed his skills, making him one of the best pointers in the field.
 His smaller size and enthusiasm for the sport have made him a favorite.
 This pup is both talented in the show ring and competition with many Dual Championship honors.

 9. Portuguese Water Dog

-The Portuguese Water Dog doesn’t get his name from hunting waterfowl.
+The Portuguese Water Dog doesn’t get its name from hunting waterfowl.
 His quarry is more of a piscine nature.
 This pup was the faithful companion of fishermen of Portugal with the sea legs to match.
 Instead of sheep, this pooch herded fish into nets.
 He is also an excellent swimmer and diver.
 He is about as friendly as a canine can get, too.

 10. Airedale Terrier